Tuberculosis (TB) Program

 - TB is treatable and curable.

-- A positive skin test means that you have been infected with the TB germ and that your body has developed a sensitivity to the germ.
+- A positive TST does not indicate that a person is sick or contagious.
+A positive TST means that a person has been infected with the TB germ and that his or her body has developed a sensitivity to the germ.

 - Medication is prescribed for persons who test positive for TB infection as demonstrated by a positive skin test and no evidence of TB disease.
 The medication is remarkably safe and effective.
 It must be taken as prescribed, usually every day, for 4- 9 months.